chen3feng/blade-build/README.md

 ====================
 Brief
 ----
-Blade is designed to be a modern building system.
+Blade is designed to be a modern build system.
 It is powerful and easy to use.
-It supports building multiple languages, such as c/c++, Java, protobuf and swig etc. It analyzes the target dependency automatically and integrates compiling, linking, testing(includes incremental testing and parallel testing) and static code inspection together.
+It supports building multiple languages, such as c/c++, java, python, scala, protobuf and swig etc. It analyzes the target dependency automatically and integrates compiling, linking, testing(includes incremental testing and parallel testing) and static code inspectiontogether.
 It aims to improve the clarity and simplicity of the building rules for a project.

 With Blade, you can compile, link and test multiple targets by just inputting one simple command line.
 For example: